frameworklori/lori-framework-site/docs/index.md

 ### 📂 [Click to view CASE Summary Table and LORI CASE Sensitivity Risk Table](cases/LORI_JurySystem.md)

+# CASE-024 — Executive Summary
+### Linguistic-Layer Infiltration via Semantic API Relays

+This summary provides a high-level overview of CASE-024, documenting the confirmed use of LLM API semantic traffic as a covert relay mechanism in state-affiliated cyber operations, and the LORI Jury Council’s adoption of a Distributed Liability Verdict Model (Model B).

+See core supporting documents:
+- CASE024_RealWorldTriggerEvidence.md
+- CASE024-Collective_Liability_Matrix.md
+- CASE024_VerdictModels_A_B_C.md

+The case establishes the linguistic layer as a recognized operational risk surface, requiring shared governance, anticipatory safeguard implementation, and multi-actor risk stewardship to prevent accountability collapse or innovation paralysis
 ---

 > *These cases use the full LORI Jury-Based Judgment System with AI deliberation and human sovereignty oversight.*